sean3939/santas-little-helper-hackathon/README.md

 2. Create a `.env` file (copied from `.env.example`) and add your Gemini `API_KEY`.
 3. Run `npm run dev` to start the sleigh.

+### Note
+  - There is a repo-export feature directly in the application given the need to export it from its original Google AI studio environment to allow for local use.
+Kept it for posterity.